bohbotoly/print-job-monitor/README.md

 # print-job-monitor
-PowerShell script and HTML template for monitoring print jobs
+PowerShell script and HTML template for monitoring print jobs on Windows